 Below is what I expect to get if I am your supervisor.
 If I am not your supervisor you should check with the person who is supervising you in case they are expecting additional material.

-• Your script, including a transcript of what the contributors are saying in their clips.
+- Your script, including a transcript of what the contributors are saying in their clips.
+There is a template script for you to use at the bottom of this post.

 If you have included any material in the documentary that you didn’t shoot or record yourself, you must also write a PasC (Programme as Completed) document.